aarthy4f/friday-selenium/README.md

 Reporting
 ---
-The framework gives report in three ways,
+The framework gives report in two ways,

 1. Log - In file `logfile.log`.
 2. A html report - Which is generated using extent reports, under the folder `ExtentReports`.